-- [1] For information on the original H.R.
-3185, see Memorandum to Pension Members No. 44-07, Federal Legislation Members No. 4-07, Bank, Trust and Recordkeeper Advisory Committee No. 35-07, Broker/Dealer Advisory Committee No. 43-07 and Operations Committee No. 19-07 [21396], dated July 27, 2007.
-For information on S. 2473, see Memorandum to Pension Members No. 1-08, Federal Legislation Members No. 1-08, Bank, Trust and Recordkeeper Advisory Committee No. 1-08, Broker/Dealer Advisory Committee No. 1-08 and Operations Committee No. 1-08 [22086], dated January 2, 2008. - [2] The plan administrator disclosure requirements apply to all ERISA-governed individual account plans (not just participant-directed 401(k) plans), including ERISA covered 403(b) plans and other defined contribution plans. - [3] The \$5,000 amount would be increased for cost of living for calendar years beginning after 2010. - [4] It is not clear whether or not this includes commission costs for a mutual fund's portfolio trading. - [5] The bill would allow plans with immediate eligibility or that have an automatic contribution arrangement to provide the information within any reasonable period prior to initial investment.
-DOL must prescribe exceptions for circumstances similar to those for blackout notices (i.e., in ERISA § 101(i)(2)(C)). - [6] The bill gives as examples fees charged to participants to cover administration, compliance, and recordkeeping costs, plan loan origination fees, possible redemption fees, and possible surrender charges. - [7] For this purpose, the term "charge" has the meaning above. - [8] ERISA § 404(c) provides relief for plan fiduciaries when a plan allows participants to direct the investment of their account.
-Essentially, fiduciaries are relieved from losses resulting from the investment decisions of participants.
+- [1] See Institute Memorandum to Pension Members No. 24-08, Federal Legislation Members No. 5-08, Bank, Trust and Recordkeeper Advisory Committee No. 12-08, Broker/Dealer Advisory Committee No. 12-08 and Operations Committee No. 9-08 [22442], dated April 18, 2008. - [2] For more information and to see a webcast of the hearing, go to http://edlabor.house.gov/hearings/2009/04/401k-fair-disclosure-for-retir.shtml.
+Rep. Andrews, as well as eight other House Democrats, are co-sponsors of H.R.
+1984. - [3] ERISA § 404(c) provides relief for plan fiduciaries when a plan allows participants to direct the investment of their account.
+Essentially, fiduciaries are relieved from losses resulting from the investment decisions of participants. - [4] The plan administrator disclosure requirements apply to all ERISA-governed individual account plans (not just participant-directed 401(k) plans), including ERISA covered 403(b) plans and other defined contribution plans. - [5] It is unclear whether this would subject the underwriter and/or distributor of a mutual fund to the requirements of the bill or simply refers to recordkeepers who contract with plans and who offer access to a menu of investments. - [6] The \$5,000 amount would be increased for cost of living for calendar years beginning after 2010. - [7] This would appear to apply to sales loads and transaction costs associated with acquiring or selling a plan investment, as well as charges for accessing specific plan services such as loans.
+It is not clear whether or not this includes commission costs for a mutual fund's portfolio trading. - [8] The provision to address new plans was not in H.R.
+3185. - [9] The bill would allow plans with immediate eligibility or that have an automatic contribution arrangement to provide the information within any reasonable period prior to initial investment.
+DOL must prescribe exceptions for circumstances similar to those for blackout notices (i.e., in ERISA § 101(i)(2)(C)).

+[10] The bill gives as examples fees charged to participants to cover administration, compliance, and recordkeeping costs, plan loan origination fees, possible redemption fees, and possible surrender charges.

+[11] For this purpose, the term "charge" has the meaning above.

-[9] In other words, the \$1,000 per day penalty applies to the service provider if the plan administrator enters into a contact with a service provider without receiving the necessary disclosures.
+[12] In other words, the \$1,000 per day penalty applies to the service provider if the plan administrator enters into a contact with a service provider without receiving the necessary disclosures.